Share this:

 Website | Facebook

 A group of Christian men and women established Corinthian Baptist Church in Avondale in 1868.
 The church has endured various name changes due to logistical issues.
-Over the years, it has experienced significant growth and development, including the construction of a new building in 1964 and subsequent expansions in 1990 and 2010.
+Over the years, it has experienced significant growth and development, including constructing a new building in 1964 and subsequent expansions in 1990 and 2010.
 The church emphasizes worshiping God in spirit and truth, nurturing spiritual growth, and continuing its legacy of faith.

 First Baptist Church of Cumminsville